gilbo/ebb/getting_started/index.md

 You will still need to run `make` even if you already have your own Terra install.
 Doing so will build the Ebb interpreter, which is needed to run Ebb programs.

-### Legion Setup

-If you need to run Ebb on Legion, then please contact the developers directly.
-The feature is currently under development.

 ## VDB Setup